A Vet Shares What You Need To Know About Cat Nutrition

-Cat nutrition, Doctor Liz Bales shares her expert tips to keep your pet healthy.
+Cat nutritionist, Doctor Liz Bales shares her expert tips to keep your pet healthy.
 What should you feed your cat?
 Few topics get cat lovers more excited and passionate than this one.
 There are so many mixed messages on how to keep your cat both happy and healthy.

 But, how do you know what to do?
 The pet food aisle is full of great cat nutrition marketing buzz-words that appeal to our emotions, like grain-free, gluten-free, etc. You might notice that the buzz-words are mirroring the trends and fads of the moment in human nutrition.
-But, healthy nutrition for your dog is not a fad and the basics are still the best.
+But, healthy nutrition for your cat is not a fad and the basics are still the best.
 Here are my science-based tips for your cat’s nutrition.

 1 – Weight Control – Keeping your cat lean is the #1 most important thing that you can do for your cat’s health.
 Carrying excess weight increases your cat’s likelihood of developing diabetes, urinary disease, heart disease, osteoarthritis, skin disease and more.
 If your cat is as little as two pounds overweight, it is not a question of if your cat will get sick, but when.

 This amazing fact is overlooked by most of us.
 Currently, 60% of cats in America are overweight or obese.
 Many of us don’t know that our cats are overweight.
 One study showed that only 10% of Americans with an overweight cat recognized the problem.
 So, how can you tell if your cat has a problem?
 Schedule a weight check visit with your veterinarian.
 Your vet will tell you your cat’s current weight, ideal weight and can then calculate the precise amount of calories that your cat should eat in a day.
 Together, you can choose the best food for your cat’s weight loss, medical and age status.
 Weekly weigh-ins will provide the information to make adjustments and get your cat back the health and longevity that we all want.